Did you know that the world’s busiest suspension bridge is located in New York City?

 10. A lot of explosions were needed on the New Jersey side

-The approaches to the bridge are surrounded by steep cliffs.
+The approaches to the bridge are surrounded by cliffs.
 The holes for the anchorage of the bridge could be bored directly into these cliffs, but a problem arose on the New Jersey side.

 The Palisades, as these cliffs are called, disrupted the approach towards the bridge.
 Therefore, about 225,000 cubic yards (172,000 cubic meters) of rock was blasted to make way for these roads.